QI Program's Function/Process

 A significant part of Horizon's Quality Improvement Program is the appropriate and regular credentialing of providers.
 The Credentials Committee establishes standards for identifying competent physicians and other providers in accordance with regulatory requirements and accreditation standards.
 The Committee uses the standards to determine eligibility for participation in one or more of Horizon's networks.
 The goal is to develop a network of participating physicians and providers that demonstrates Horizon's commitment to continuously improve the quality of health care delivered to its members.

-All physicians and providers participating with the health plan must submit their qualifications for review and approval by the Credentials Committee.
-Qualifications for physicians include, but may not be limited to, current licensure(s), education and training, work history, board certification, hospital/facility privileges, and malpractice history.
+All physicians, healthcare professionals, facilities and ancillary providers participating with the health plan must submit their qualifications for review and approval by the Credentials Committee.
+Qualifications for physicians and other healthcare professionals include, but may not be limited to: current licensure(s), education and training, work history, board certification, hospital/facility privileges, malpractice history and be in good standing in the medical community.
+Facilities and ancillary provider qualifications include but are not limited to: licensure as applicable, accreditation or satisfactory site visit, malpractice history and be in good standing in the medical community.
+Re-credentialing is performed on all network physicians, healthcare professionals, facilities and ancillary providers every three years.

 To ensure the quality and safety of care between credentialing cycles, the program performs continuous monitoring for sanctions, limitations on licensure, potential quality of care issues including member complaints and compliance with Horizon's performance standards, such issues are brought to the Credentials Committee, which takes action as warranted.